-The mango is a member of the drupe family.
+The mango is a tropical stone fruit and member of the drupe family.
 This is a type of plant food with a fleshy outer section that surrounds a shell, or pit.
 This pit contains a seed.
-Olives, dates, and coconuts are also part of this family.

 There are many different kinds of mango.
 They vary in color, shape, flavor, and seed size.
 Although mango skin can be green, red, yellow, or orange, its inner flesh is mostly golden yellow.

 This feature is part of a collection of articles on the health benefits of popular foods.
-In this article, we explore the many benefits of mangoes, explain their nutritional breakdown, and provide a few healthful recipe ideas.
+In this article, we explore the many benefits of mangoes, explain their nutritional breakdown, and provide a few healthy recipe ideas.

-Consuming mangoes has a variety of health benefits that can help protect and strengthen the body in several ways.
+Consuming mangoes has a variety of health benefits that can help protect and strengthen the body.
 The sections below discuss these benefits in more detail.

 Age-related macular degeneration